Preston-Landers/speakur-discussion/README.md

       * Click Facebook and check 'Enable Facebook Authentication'

       * Put in your App ID and Secret you obtained from the Facebook API console.
-(TODO: link)

       * Click Google and check 'Enable Google Authentication'

       * Put in your Google Client ID and Client Secret from the Google API console.
-(TODO: link)

-    * If you have multiple 'sites' that you want to use with Speakur, you can either put them all in the same FB app or create different FB apps for each, your choice.

-* If you don't specify your own Firebase URL when using Speakur, it will fall back on using the author's Firebase app and you WON'T be able to moderate/admin posts or fully control it.
+* If you don't specify your own Firebase URL when putting  Speakur on your page, it will fall back on using the author's Firebase app and you WON'T be able to moderate/admin posts or fully control it.
 So it is recommended to create your own Firebase account as above.

 * See demo.html for a complete working example of using <speakur-discussion>

 * Your page must load the webcomponents.js that polyfills Web Component support:

+This step is provisional until web components are natively supported in browsers.

 ```
     <head>